See 2020 Update for the latest version of this article.

-Typology of temperament is as old as mythology, so it's probably no coincidence that both were popularized by the Ancient Greeks.
-Mythology attempts to explain the human condition through storytelling, addressing themes like good versus evil, the origin of life, and the destiny of mankind.
-Another word for a mythological character is an “archetype”, a notion that originated with Plato and was later extended by Swiss psychiatrist Carl Jung.
-In Jungian psychology, archetypes are universal patterns of thought and images that consistently emerge in various forms of human expression, such as art and literature.
+Typology of temperament is as old as mythology, so it is probably no coincidence that both were popularized by the Ancient Greeks.
+A myth, by its definition, explains how the world came to be through a story where the main characters are gods or supernatural heroes.
+Another word for a mythological or symbolic character is a “metaphor” or “archetype”, a notion that originated with Plato and was expanded upon two thousand years later by Swiss psychiatrist Carl Jung.
+In Jungian psychology, archetypes are patterns of thought and images that exist in all cultures and individuals and are unconsciously expressed through art, literature, and other patterns of behavior.

 One of today’s most popular and widely recognized typologies for human behavior is the Myers-Briggs Type Indicator (MBTI) which was built in large part upon Jung’s theory of four psychological functions (sensation, intuition, feeling, and thinking) and attitudes (introverted vs. extroverted).